 Education is any process, formal or informal, by which an individual is encouraged to fully develop his or her potential.
 It also provides an individual with the necessary knowledge, skills, and character to be a productive member of society.
+That’s the crucial role of education!

 The term ‘education’ is often used to mean formal education.
 Formal education is a conscious effort by human society to pass on skills and information considered vital for socialization.
 Learning that takes in schools or a similar environment is a form of formal education.